-Perhaps the best thing about introverts is that they stay away from conspiracies and drama, and focus more on their goals and aspirations.
-The typical politician is characterized as outgoing, chummy, and fast on their feet.
+The best thing about introverts is that they stay away from conspiracies and drama and focus more on their goals and aspirations.
+The typical politician is characterized as outgoing, friendly, and fast on their feet.

 Their stock in trade is the ability to manage and control resources.
 The games that politicians have to play affect what gets done in society.